-- 15. Identify significant sources of Phragmites spread (both local and more broadly) and causes of establishment via a "highways and pathways" approach (e.g. roads, right of ways, utility corridors, agricultural drains and their maintenance). - 16.
-Develop an early detection and rapid response program for uninvaded and early infestation areas, in particular northern Ontario.
+- 15. Identify significant sources of Phragmites spread (both local and more broadly) and the causes of establishment via a "highways and pathways" approach (e.g. roads, rail corridors, right of ways, utility corridors, agricultural drains and their maintenance).
+Traditional vegetation management in many of these areas creates novel ecosystems with few to no native plants which are highly susceptible to reinvasion by Phragmites.
+Promote competitive and robust native seed mixes suitable for these habitats which protects against reinvasion after Phragmites has been eradicated. - 16.
+Develop an early detection and rapid response program for uninvaded and early infestation areas, in particular in northern Ontario.

-- 17. Work with appropriate responsible authorities and industry leaders to support and incentivize adherence to clean equipment protocols and associated best practices, and ensure they become fully integrated with regular work practices. - 18.
-Support municipalities to develop secure, effective invasive plant biomass disposal systems. - 19.
-Consider pathways of Phragmites spread to and from adjacent jurisdictions such as other provinces and countries as part of implementation of this strategy.
+- 17. Work with appropriate, responsible authorities and industry leaders to support and incentivize adherence to clean equipment protocols and associated best practices, and ensure they become fully integrated with regular work practices. - 18.
+Support municipalities to develop secure effective invasive plant biomass disposal systems. - 19.
+Consider pathways of Phragmites spread to and from adjacent jurisdictions, such as other provinces and countries, as part of implementation of this strategy.